Topics

 A violation can happen during an inspection for many reasons.
 A penalty may be given only after a violation has been found and it has not been addressed by the time of the follow-up inspection (within 30 days of the violation).
 The exception to this is a sales to a minor violation, which may result in a penalty without a remediation plan.

-Does the 60-month lookback period start at the beginning of the license or at the first penalty?
+Does the 60-month "lookback" period start the day the license was issued, or on the day of the first violation?

 Would a 30- or 90-day suspension that goes beyond the 60-month lookback period be shortened when the lookback period ends?